KengoTODA/flix-gradle-plugin/README.md

 ### Limitation

 * No support for resource files such as `src/main/resources` and `src/test/resources`.
-* Not tested with Flix v0.26.0 and older versions.
 * Test reports generated at `build/reports/flix/main.txt` is quite simple.

 ## Developers' guideline